FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/tagging.rst

 which makes it complex to invalidate them by route, cache tagging will be useful.

-Cache tagging, or more precisely `Tagged Cache Invalidation`_, is a simpler version of `Linked Cache Invalidation`_ (LCI).

-Tagged Cache Invalidation allows you to:
+Cache tagging, or more precisely `Tagged Cache Invalidation`_, a simpler version of `Linked Cache Invalidation`_ (LCI), allows you to:

 * assign tags to your applications’s responses (e.g., ``articles``, ``article-42``)
 * :ref:`invalidate the responses by tag <foshttpcache:tags>` (e.g., invalidate